 Visiting Scholars Program

-The visitors program offers research, training, and professional development opportunities for junior and senior scholars whose research relates to Eurasia.
+The Visiting Scholar Program offers comprehensive research, training and professional development opportunities for both junior and senior scholars whose research relates to Russia and/or Eurasia.

 • Special invitations to visitors-only events and other opportunities;

-• In some cases, visitors may receive shared office space at the Davis Center.
+• In some cases, scholars may receive shared office space at the Davis Center

 How to Apply